Sartire/california-wildfire-analysis/Report/Final-Report.md

 For our visualizations we aggregate `station_sum` to the state level.

 ## Design Process
+### Dashboard
 At the outset of our project, we thought an interactive dashboard with maps and charts would be an ideal way to present and organize our results as we found them.
 [Dash](https://plotly.com/dash/), [Plotly](https://plotly.com), and [Mapbox](https://www.mapbox.com/maps/) were natural library choices for our goals.
 We began by prototyping the dashboard and creating a workflow for integrating additional visualizations.
 We were then able to work on optimizing the code, testing the dashboard, and building our analysis in parallel.
-We deployed our final product as a web page using [Heroku](https://www.heroku.com)
+We deployed our final product as a web page using [Heroku](https://www.heroku.com).

 Our exploratory analysis was an iterative process.
 We started with visualizations of summary statistics in our data.
 As we analyzed these, new questions arose and we worked through progressively more complex methods of processing the data.